Radi85/Comment/README.rst

 *List of actions you can do:*

-    1. Add a comment.
+    1. Post a new comment.
 (Authenticated)

-    2. Edit a comment you posted.
+    2. Reply to an existing comment.
 (Authenticated)

+    3. Edit a comment you posted.
+(Authenticated)

-    3. Delete a comment you posted.
+    4. Delete a comment you posted.
 (Authenticated)

 - All actions are done by ajax - JQuery 3.2.1